toverainc/willow-docs/docs/how-willow-works.md

 graph TB
  A[Wake word] --> B[MultiNet] --> C[MultiNet returns detected command ID] --> D[Look up corresponding text for command] --> E[Send text to configured command endpoint] --> F[Play success/failure tone] --> G[Display speech to text results and command endpoint output]
 ```

-## Current Status

-As of this writing (Sep 1 2023) Willow is based on the ADF 2.5 release.
-This release is fairly old and is based on IDF 4.4.
-There are many things to look forward to in the upcoming ADF 2.6 release which is based on ESP IDF 5.x.
-Support for ESP-IDF 5.x has been merged in the main ADF branch and we have a Willow branch where we have started initial work to support ADF 2.6.

-We have a few outstanding issues that we feel are better off waiting for the release of ADF 2.6 before we begin work on them.
-We are following the progress of official ADF support for IDF 5.x and will merge our idf5 branch when we feel it is ready.